Academic Department Support Courses

 This workshop is designed to increase institutional awareness so that employees at the University of Florida may be more effective in their jobs as they navigate the complexities of our large university and serve as resources for others.
 This workshop reviews UF’s overall organizational structure, its managerial structure (deans, directors, department chairs, etc.), and other relevant university relationships, including the University Board of Trustees and Board of Governors.
 Other key resources and facts about the university also are introduced.

-This session focuses on a key workplace skill — identifying and achieving the desired results of your work.
+This online course focuses on a key workplace skill — identifying and achieving the desired results of your work.
 In this session, you will learn to:

 - Identify clearly what you want and define your priorities

 - Explore methods for persisting in the face of challenges

 - Create goals that are clear and compelling